Imagine a world full of facts you didn’t know and how it would feel to read about them.

 Canadian law requires citizens to answer a math question when entering sweepstakes.
 This is done to add some aspect of skill to the contest.

 In the 1980s, the founder of Pringles, Fredric Baur, requested to be buried in a Pringles can.
 His children honored the request.

 Vernor’s Ginger Ale is the oldest soda still being sold.
 It was created by Detroit pharmacist James Vernor in 1866.

 The only window that opens on the presidential car is the driver’s window to pay tolls.
 It also has no keyholes, and only the Secret Service knows how to open the doors.

 Ziggy Marley, Bob Marley’s son, wrote the theme song for the popular children’s cartoon Arthur when he was 26.

 Cold showers have more health benefits than hot or warm showers.
 These include improving circulation, stimulating weight loss, and easing depression.

 Elvis was originally blonde.
 He started dying his hair black for an edgier look.
 Sometimes, he would touch it up himself using shoe polish.

-The group of spikes at the end of stegosaurid tails are called the “thagomizer.”
+The group of spikes at the end of stegosaurid tails is called the “thagomizer.”
 They had no distinct name until the term was coined in 1982 by a cartoonist.

 Bubble wrap was originally invented to be wallpaper.
 The creators tried to make plastic wallpaper with a paper backing, but it came out with plastic backing.